sehapark1/sehapark1.github.io/README.md

 ## Contact
-I am always open to discussing new projects, research collaborations, or opportunities for further study.
 - **Email**: parks2@whitman.edu
 - **GitHub**: [github.com/SehaPark](https://github.com/SehaPark)
 - **LinkedIn**: [linkedin.com/in/SehaPark](https://linkedin.com/in/SehaPark

+- ## Thanks for Visiting!
+Feel free to explore my repositories, contribute to my projects, or reach out if you'd like to collaborate or chat about data, health, and tech.
+I’m always open to new opportunities!

+**Contact me** via [email](mailto:parks2@whitman.edu) or [LinkedIn](https://linkedin.com/in/SehaPark).